 Using a headshot instead of a full body photo (do not use selfies) is another tip you must follow to create a lasting impact on the recipients.
 Make sure to look professional in the photo, dress in formals and keep the hair well-groomed, look directly at the camera and pose against a not-so-flashy background.

 Headshots are the best of email signatures because it highlights your face and as the image size would be small, it will take less time to load.

 Once again, let’s stick to “the lesser, the better” policy.
 Including too many images in the signature can make the emails end up in the Spam folder.
 Limit it to maximum 2 images.
 The pictures you choose should be relevant to the service you’re promoting.

 Do Make the Signature Mobile-friendly

 Everyone has smartphones these days and the number of people opening emails from their phones is ever-increasing.
-Did you know that 48% of the total mails delivered everyday are opened on phones.
+Did you know that 48% of the total emails delivered every day are opened on phones?
 That’s something to take note of.